aryanonkar2005/BetterSearch/README.md

 </a></li>
 </ul>

-Even with pessimistic assumptions, the advantages of an LLM-based search far outweigh the costs.
 ROI can be further enhanced by restricting LLM-based search to premium users, frequent buyers, and queries that involve high-margin products.